Laurence Vincent

 Teaching

-I am a proud member of the faculty at USC's Marshall School of Business.
+I am a proud member of the faculty at USC's Marshall School of Business, where I am a Professor of the Practice of Marketing.
 I teach undergraduate and graduate courses on marketing, with an emphasis on marketing research, branding, product development, and innovation.

 Recent Courses taught include...